Trust the program that is endorsed by law enforcement & highly rated by students

 What is the cost of tuition for the MS-LEPSL program?

-Tuition for the MS-LEPSL program is $699 per unit.
-Members of law enforcement and public safety associations or unions are eligible for a reduced tuition rate of $649 per credit hour.
-Active duty military, veterans, and military spouses are also eligible for this discount.
+Tuition for the MS-LEPSL program is $729 per unit.
+Members of law enforcement and public safety associations or unions are eligible for a reduced tuition rate of $679 per credit hour.
+Active duty military and veterans are also eligible for this discount.

 Do you accept transfer credit from professional leadership training programs?